 · Scooters abandoned in the middle of roads or sidewalks

-· Scooters in front of the entrances and exits to buildings
+· Scooters in front of the entrances & exits to buildings

 COMMON ELECTRIC SCOOTER INJURIES

 Because there are many different types of electric scooter accidents that can occur, the different injuries sustained during an accident can vary dramatically.
-Minor injuries sustained from electric scooter accidents include cuts, bruises, scrapes, strains, and sprains.
-More serious electric scooter injuries include broken bones, lacerations, fractures, herniated discs, and traumatic head injuries.
+Minor injuries sustained from electric scooter accidents include cuts, bruises, scrapes, strains, & sprains.
+More serious electric scooter injuries include broken bones, lacerations, fractures, herniated discs, & traumatic head injuries.